electric-sql/pglite/packages/pglite-tools/README.md

 ## `pgDump`

-pg_dump is a tool for dumping a PGlite database to a SQL file, this is a WSAM build of PGdump that can be used in a browser or other JavaScript environments.
+pg_dump is a tool for dumping a PGlite database to a SQL file, this is a WASM build of pg_dump that can be used in a browser or other JavaScript environments.
 You can read more about pg_dump [in the Postgres docs](https://www.postgresql.org/docs/current/app-pgdump.html).

 ### Options